Lucanians: Art

 Duel of Lucanian warriors, fresco from a tomb of the 4th century BC.

 Lucanian art mainly survives in Lucanian vase painting and paintings from tombs, which the elite commissioned in rather large numbers, like the Etruscans but unlike their Roman and Greek neighbours.
 There is a good display in the museum at Paestum.
 A high proportion feature horses, often racing.
 Vase painting was practiced between about 420 BC and 335 BC, and at its height vases were exported to all Apulia.
 The painters, some of whom have been assigned notnames, were probably Greek emigres, or trained in Greece - probably Athens to judge by their styles.

+Funerary rites

+Burial customs were not homogenous across the entirety of the Lucanian territory, with at least three distinct subareas—each marked by their own particular mortuary rites—identifiable in the archaeological record.
+Of these, the "Oenotrian" area—which comprised the Agri and Sinni river valleys and the Tyrrhenian coast—produced burials wherein the deceased was laid in a supine position, the North Lucanians—who dwelt between the Basento and Bradano rivers—interred the dead in a fetal position, and the Eastern Lucanians—who lived in the modern Matera province—entombed the dead in a compacted position.
+Lucanian necropoleis were located outside of the settlement areas, and thus symbolically separated from the "world of the living."
+At Paestum, for instance, the graves were localized to two separate areas north and south of the city walls respectively, both of which consisted of several burial clusters organized around a central tomb.
+During the period of Lucanian dominance at Paestum, around the mid-5th century BCE, grave sites at the nearby Località Gaudo necropolis began to incorporate significantly higher quantities of funerary items than during the prior Greek period, implying that the new occupants of the city greatly valued displays of wealth or status in mortuary contexts.